 Next add a total of four 3 mm Hex screws (20 mm length), one to each corner, of the BottomBox part to connect to the TopBox part (Figure 7B.5).
 If the holes on the box are too small due to errors in 3D printing, drill the holes with a 7/64 inch drill tip, or adjust the size on your 3D printing software and reprint.

 Next, slide the two Ring parts onto the tube.
-Ensure that the flat edge sides are oriented in the same direction.
+Ensure that the flat edges are oriented in the same direction.
 They should be about 1-2 inches apart, and the ring closest to the end of the tube should be about 1 inch away from the end (Figure 7B.6).

 Next, glue the BottomBox to the flat edges on the rings (Figure 7B.7).

-Finally zip tie the airline tubes against the vinyl tubing behind and under the 3D printed box.
-To do this twist the airline tubing once and place 2 zip ties on the tubing behind the 3D printed box– one on the inner loop, the part where the loop of the tubing “intersects itself” (Figure 7B.8) and then another one on the inner loop (Figure 7B.9).
-Ensure that when putting on the zip ties and looping the tubing that air flow through the tubes is not constricted.
-In order to ensure that the zip ties are not constricting air, retest the spirometer using the instructions in Step 6– the same results should be seen.
+Finally, secure the airline tubes by using zip ties against the vinyl tubing positioned behind and under the 3D printed box.
+Twist the airline tubing once and place two zip ties on the tubing behind the 3D printed box—one on the inner loop, the part where the loop of the tubing “intersects itself” (Figure 7B.8), and then another one on the inner loop (Figure 7B.9).
+Ensure that applying the zip ties and looping the tubing does not impede airflow through the tubes.
+To confirm that the zip ties are not restricting air, retest the spirometer using the instructions in Step 6—expect to observe consistent results.

 Cut the excess zip tie (Figure 7B.10).
 The final product should look like the image below (Figure 7B.11).